ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-1-CAM_Install.md

 **Note:** Make sure all the command are executed correctly.
 Sometimes you need to hit enter to execute the last command.
 Make sure your output looks similar to the output below.

-When this command completes you should see the followin output:
+When this command completes you should see the following output:

 ```
 Creating API key service-deploy-api-key of service service-deploy as admin...